naikymen/PED/README.md

 Note: the ATSAS binaries are assumed to be in $PATH.

 MolProbity (no server needed, build/bin/molprobity.* tools only http://molprobity.biochem.duke.edu/)

-Note: the required binaries' path must be specified as a command-line or configuration file option.
+Note: the MolProbity binaries' path must be specified as a command-line or configuration file option.

 R (with data.table and Cairo packages)